27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 3. The Nomad Hostel

-The Nomad Hostel in Seville is truly a great hostel, recommended for solo-travelers, couples and families alike.
+The Nomad Hostel in Seville is a great hostel for solo travelers, couples and families alike.

-Opened in August 2014, the Nomad Hostel captured the hearts of travelers and backpackers right away.
-The accommodation offers a warm social environment to slow down, have a rest, and connect with other travelers.
-If you’d like, you can get some drinks at the hostel bar, and join the hostel events or the free tour around the Andalusian capital.
+Opened in August 2014, it captured travelers’ hearts right away.
+A warm, social environment to slow down, rest, and connect with other travelers.
+Grab a drink at the hostel bar, join the events or the free tour around the Andalusian capital.

-What about the location?
-The Nomad is in a quiet street in new town, just 5 min from the river and cathedral.
-We loved the restaurant on the right corner of The Nomad, it is super delicious, highly recommended for lunch!
+Location?
+The Nomad is on a quiet street in the new town, 5 minutes from the river and cathedral.
+We loved the restaurant on the right corner — super delicious, highly recommended for lunch.

-Also, ask the staff if they have a discount for them.
-Once in a while guests receive a discount or free drink.
-Thanks, Nomads!
+Also, ask the staff about discounts.
+Once in a while guests get a discount or a free drink.
+Thanks, Nomads.

 • Dorm beds start from 16€/ night